stefenphelps/stefenphelps.com/src/pages/blog/rebranding-redesigning-naturecoaster-com.md

 ---
-title: "Rebranding and Redesigning NatureCoaster.com"
+title: 'Rebranding and Redesigning NatureCoaster.com'
-date: "2018-02-11"
-coverImage: "Nature-Coaster-Brand-Guidelines_Page_2.png"
+description: 'The process behind the new brand and website made for NatureCoaster.com'
+categories:
+  - 'wordpress'
+publishDate: '2018-02-11'
+heroImage: '/blog/Nature-Coaster-Brand-Guidelines_Page_2.png'
+author: 'Stefen Phelps'
+layout: '../../layouts/BlogPost.astro'
 ---

 Diane Bedard, the owner of [NatureCoaster.com](https://www.naturecoaster.com/), originally came to me for help with speeding up her WordPress site's page load time.
 I was able to help by moving the site to a new hosting environment, but it eventually led to a discussion about the amount of plugins and additional files being loaded by the theme (and it's child theme).
 I explained that a large portion of the plugins could be built directly into the theme itself as custom post types, which could be coded in a way that uses less resources, and be easier to maintain/edit.
 This would result in being a better experience for both the user and the editor, with the added benefit of being better for SEO due to better performance.